Welcome to our special series, “Keeping Christ at the Center of Your Holidays.”

 We appreciate your message and your encouragement today.
 You are a bright light of inspiration to others.

-- I am by God’s grace totally, a daughter, a granddaughter, a wife, a mother, a sister, a friend, an in-law, colleague, who loves God passionately.
+- I am by God’s grace totally, a daughter, a granddaughter, a wife, a mother, a sister, a friend, an in-law, a colleague, who loves God passionately.

 - It is incredible how God uses ordinary everyday life experiences to teach us about His immense love for us and draw us closer to Him.